Suitable for families

 An American Carol (PG-13) - A liberal documentary filmmaker learns about the conservative meaning of patriotism through the ghosts of U.S. heroes.
 Rude, irreverent comedy, profanity and brief drug content.

 Eagle Eye (PG-13) - Shia LaBeouf's popularity among teenagers will make this a hit.
-Parents should be aware of the film's intense action violence and occasional profanity.
+Be aware of the film's intense action violence and occasional profanity.

 The Express C' (PG) - The life of Ernie Davis - the first African-American Heisman Trophy winner - is inspiring, although children should research to correct the movie's inaccuracies.
 Mild language and sports violence, mature themes of racism.